MicrosoftDocs/azure-docs/articles/openshift/howto-deploy-java-jboss-enterprise-application-platform-app-with-auto-redeploy.md

 1. Track the progress of the deployment on the **Deployment is in progress** page.

-Depending on network conditions and other activity in your selected region, the deployment may take up to 40 minutes to complete.
+Depending on network conditions and other activity in your selected region, the deployment might take up to 40 minutes to complete.

 While you wait, you can set up the database.